wigeon-aloft/sage/README.md

 # sage

-A file manager written in Go using GTK.
+A graphical GTK widget-based file manager written in Go.